jmickey/blog-hugo/content/posts/kubecon-2019.md

 I noticed that [Prometheus](https://prometheus.io/), a Cloud Native Computing Foundation (CNCF) owned project that focuses on the collection and aggregation of time-series metrics, got a lot of air-time this year.
 While there were no significant announcements regarding the project, a number of talks were focused on how different companies use and operate their Prometheus installations.
 Additionally, the number of projects that support Prometheus exporters continues to grow!

 Of note however, is the introduction of projects designed to make the Prometheus experience easier on both developers and operators.
-With one such project, [Thanos](https://thanos.io) [GitHub](https://github.com/thanos-io/thanos), looking particularly interesting.
-Thanos allows teams to create highly available Prometheus offerings within their clusters, providing aggregation of metrics from multiple instances of Prometheus which can then be queries in a global query view, along with cost-efficient long term storage capabilities (e.g. AWS S3).
+With one such project, [Thanos](https://thanos.io) ([GitHub](https://github.com/thanos-io/thanos)), looking particularly interesting.
+Thanos allows teams to create highly available Prometheus offerings within their clusters, providing aggregation of metrics from multiple instances of Prometheus which can then be queried in a global query view, along with cost-efficient long term storage capabilities (e.g. AWS S3).
 Thanos is still in pre-1.0 development, but is already being used in production by a number of companies! **Definitely recommend taking a look!**

 ### Cluster API

 [Cluster API](https://github.com/kubernetes-sigs/cluster-api) is a fairly new (currently in v1alpha2) Kubernetes project that provides a declarative, Kubernetes-native API to support cluster provisioning, configuration, and management.
 It allows for the creation and configuration of Kubernetes clusters via an existing cluster, including those that you would spin up via [minikube](https://github.com/kubernetes/minikube) or [kind](https://github.com/kubernetes-sigs/kind).

-Prior to KubeCon I had not heard of Cluster API, but after a quick keynote by Joe Beda introducing the project, **I'm very keen to see how this project developers**, and will be keeping a close eye on it as a replacement to existing cluster bootstrapping projects such as kubeadm or kops.
+Prior to KubeCon I had not heard of Cluster API, but after a quick keynote by Joe Beda introducing the project, **I'm very keen to see how this project develops**, and will be keeping a close eye on it as a replacement to existing cluster bootstrapping projects such as kubeadm or kops.

 ## Favourite Talks